fabsig/GPBoost/docs/Main_parameters.rst

       - ``exponential`` : Exponential covariance function (using the parametrization of Diggle and Ribeiro, 2007)

-      - ``gaussian`` : Gaussian, aka squared expnential, covariance function (using the parametrization of Diggle and Ribeiro, 2007)
+      - ``gaussian`` : Gaussian, aka squared exponential, covariance function (using the parametrization of Diggle and Ribeiro, 2007)

       - ``matern`` : Matern covariance function with the smoothness specified by the ``cov_fct_shape`` parameter (using the parametrization of Rasmussen and Williams, 2006)